eeditiones/tei-publisher-static/README.md

     output: "ref/{{ident}}"
 ```

 The first mapping states that the template `guidelines_start.html` should be used as the entry page to the website.
 A single TEI document (`p5.xml`) is used as input.
-The second path, `/p5.xml`, gets generated based on the same input document.
+The second path, `/p5.xml`, gets generated based on the same input document, but using a different template.
+In each case, the generator then checks the `template` section for a template specification describing the views to retrieve.

 The third entry establishes a slightly more complex mapping: instead of outputting a single page, it generates a sequence of different pages based on the information returned by the API endpoint referenced in `sequence`.
 This endpoint is expected to return a JSON array.
 Each element in the array should be an object, defining parameter mappings.